1. About us

 i) on maps in connection with certain activities on our site such as ♥ing a profile holder, the ↯ feature or diarising an event: this can be toggled using the “Ok to show my info window on fan maps” setting, accessible from your account page;

-ii) in conjunction with any comments you post on our site; and
+ii) in conjunction with any comments you post for publication on our site; and

 iii) on a user outline page (accessible from the aforementioned maps and comments, and your account page).

 i) any statistical reports that we provide to that profile holder for the purpose of gaining insights about their fan base may include your profile data (excluding names), relevant notification data, the set of your other ♥ and/or the results of any processing of the type described in sub-section 4.10 part c; and